 How To Uninstall, Remove, Or Disable Windows Defender In Windows 7

-Windows Defender is antispyware software that’s included with Windows and runs automatically when it’s turned on.
+Windows Defender is an antispyware software included with Windows operating system and runs automatically when it’s turned on.
 Windows Defender uses definitions to alert you to potential risks if it determines that software detected is spyware or other potentially unwanted software.

 Generally speaking, we don’t recommend uninstalling or disabling Windows Defender, especially if your system is connected to the Internet.
 Still, if you wish to disable or uninstall Windows Defender from Windows Vista or Windows 7, you can follow the procedure below.

-The best and easiest way is to disable Windows Defender through Windows Services list.
+The best and the easiest way to disable Windows Defender is turning off its service in Windows Services list.
 To do this:

 Alternatively, you can also turnoff Windows Defender from right within the program itself.
 This way is also very easy, but the first one is extremely easy!